crate/services-docs/docs/tutorials/edge/custom-backup.rst

 Custom backup location
 ======================

-This guide introduces a feature of CrateDB Edge that lets users specify their backup location.
-This gives you full ownership and control of your data when using CrateDB Edge.
+This guide introduces a feature of CrateDB Cloud on Kubernetes that lets users specify their backup location.
+This gives you full ownership and control of your data when using CrateDB Cloud on Kubernetes.

 .. rubric:: Table of contents